bashbang/bca/terraform/readme.md

 then log out of the service account
 `az logout`

+If you won't have a namespace yet created in Terraform Cloud go ahead and create on

-Lastly we need to config Terraform Cloud with these values:
+Lastly in Terraform cloud, under workspace you wish to work in, we need to config Terraform Cloud with these variables:
+**ensure the client_secret is set to "sensitive"**

+subscription_id={your Azure subscription ID}
+tenant_id={tenant}
+client_id={appId}
+client_secret={password} - displayed when the service account was created **ensure the client_secret is set to "sensitive"** }